 The Boundless Card’s main competitors are other hotel-specific rewards credit cards, including IHG Rewards Club Premier and Citi Hilton Honors Reserve.
 It also competes less directly with general purpose travel credit cards, such as the Chase Sapphire Preferred® Card and the Capital One Venture Rewards Credit Card, and airline rewards credit cards, some of which have reciprocal relationships and point transfer agreements with hotel cards.

 Before applying for this card, confirm with Chase that you’re eligible.
 Some prior Marriott-family cardholders may be excluded from eligibility.

-For a limited time, when you spend at least $5,000 in eligible purchases within 3 months of opening your account, you get 100,000 bonus points.
+When you spend at least $3,000 in eligible purchases within 3 months of opening your account, you get 75,000 bonus points.
 This is equal to as many as 16 free nights at budget-friendly Marriott Bonvoy hotels.

 Earning Marriott Bonvoy Points

 The Boundless Card earns an unlimited 6 points per $1 spent at all participating Marriott Bonvoy properties and 2 points per $1 spent on all other eligible purchases.
 There’s no limit to the number of points you can earn.

 Points can be redeemed for free nights at participating Marriott Bonvoy hotels, starting at 7,500 points per night for budget-friendly Category 1 hotels and ranging up to 85,000 points for pricey Category 8 properties, subject to change at the company’s discretion.

 If you don’t have enough points to redeem for a full free night, you can combine cash and points to reduce the cost of a night’s stay at participating properties.

 Other redemption options include airfare and car rentals made with participating partners.
 Redemption ratios and other restrictions may vary at the discretion of Marriott and its partners.